McMaster-Baby-Lab/handbook/pages/recruitment/index.md

 # Participant Recruitment

 Psychological research relies greatly on participants.
-It is even more crucial for developmental research given its complex inclusion criteria.
+It is even more crucial for developmental research, given its complex inclusion criteria.
 Here, you will learn typical procedures, tools, and some tips about recruiting participants for developmental studies.

-# Faccts of our infant/child participant recruitment
+---

+## Facts About Our Infant/Child Participant Recruitment

-The subsequent figures present a summarized overview of our infant and child studies commencing from 2021.
+The subsequent figures present a summarized overview of our infant and child studies, commencing from 2021.
 This will offer insights into the rigor of our research and the dedication involved in participant recruitment.

-## Monday is a relatively quiet day
+## Monday Is a Relatively Quiet Day

 {% include charts/monthWeekdayHeatMap.html %}

-## Some months are busier than others
+## Some Months Are Busier Than Others

 {% include charts/monthYearHeatMap.html %}

-## Over the years, we are getting buiser
+## Over the Years, We Are Getting Busier

 {% include charts/monthYearWeekdayHeatMap.html %}

-## More to learn from other labs?
+## More to Learn From Other Labs?

 {% include charts/scheduleStatusPie.html %}